iamnobodywhoareyou/litclock/README.md

 Extract the times.zip file <br>
 Go to rainmeter and load the litclock.ini file <br>

-If the fonts seems too large/small click the 'Edit' option in Rainmeter and increase/desrease the 'Scale' variable and see the changes. <br>
+If the font seems too large/small click the 'Edit' option in Rainmeter and increase/desrease the 'Scale' variable and see the changes. <br>
 That's it.
 Enjoy!

 ## References: